Owen771/Meta_Threads_Clone/README.md

 - User can view its profile as well as others
     - User profile
-    - Tabs (using shadcn-ui)
+    - Using shadcn-ui to impl Tabs (Replies, Tagged not impl)
-    - If looking at your own profile, you can delete Threads you post
+    - If looking at your own profile, you can delete Threads you post (not impl yet)

+### Search

+- xxx